 The Mont des Arts (“hill of arts”) is pretty nice at sunset

-Mont des Arts is an urban complex, that used to connect the guys and gals from lower-class areas with sirs and madams of the upper-class areas.
-Perfect place to relax for a bit or watch a wonderful sunset.
+Mont des Arts is an urban complex that used to connect the guys and gals from lower-class areas with sirs and madams of the upper-class areas.
+Perfect place to relax for a bit or watch a wonderful sunset if you come back here in the evening.

 There’s royal business being discussed in there, psst!